DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

   ### Step 3
-  - After the Calculation of metrics and trends requirements , we go to the Power BI Desktop Software .
+  - After the Calculation of metrics and trends requirements , we go to the Power BI Desktop Software.
+  - We will get the dataset by connecting the Power BI with MySQL server so that we can transform the data and start making dashboard.
-  - For the Dashboards, different types of visualization method are used:
+  - For the Dashboard, different types of visualization method are used:

   #### 1. Cards